Skip to main content

 asyncio.run(main())

-Good tools have:
+Good tools typically have:

 • Type hints on all parameters and return values